Los Angeles Suspended License Lawyer

-Driving with a Suspended License under Vehicle Code 14601 is a misdemeanor that includes possible jail time and heavy fines.
+Driving with a Suspended License in Los Angeles under Vehicle Code 14601 is a misdemeanor that includes possible jail time and heavy fines.
 The gravity of your punishment depends on why your license was suspended in the first place and whether you have prior VC 14601 convictions.

-If you are charged with a VC 14601 violation, please do not hesitate to call Manshoory law Group right away.
-We have helped countless drivers from serving jail time and have successfully negotiated a VC 14601 violation down to a lesser charge.
+If you are charged with a VC 14601 violation, in Las Vegas California please do not hesitate to call the suspended license attorneys at Manshoory Law Group right away.
+We have helped countless drivers avoid serving jail time and have successfully negotiated many VC 14601 violations down to lesser charges.

 - You were driving a motor vehicle, and